The Golf Channel for Golf Lessons

 The biomechanics of force generation are best illustrated through an analysis of swing segments. ⁤The following table showcases how each phase contributes to overall swing efficiency by translating potential energy into⁤ kinetic energy:

-Phase Energy Contribution Biomechanical Affect
+Phase Energy Contribution Biomechanical Effect

-Setup potential Establishes balance and alignment
+Setup Potential Establishes balance and alignment

 Backswing Stored Creates tension and⁤ prepares for power generation